Iman-dorri/Synvoy/README.DOCKER.md

 ## Network Configuration

-All services are on the `triplink-network` bridge network.
+All services are on the `synvoy-network` bridge network.
 Services can communicate using their service names:
 - Backend → Database: `db:5432`
 - Frontend → Backend: Use `NEXT_PUBLIC_API_URL` (external URL for browser)